fdelivamsft/mc-pilot/README.md

 ### Questions:

+1. Hi!
+What can you do for me?
-1. Commonwealth bank asked us to create a campaign for the new digital banking app in Singapore
+2. Commonwealth bank asked us to create a campaign for the new digital banking app in Singapore.
+The campaign should be creative and focused to young adults.
-2. Can you help me find the most similar campaigns done in the past?
+3. Can you help me find the most similar campaigns done in the past?
-3. can you find the metrics of this influencer: @jazzyJaxon ?
+4. can you suggest me if the instagrammer @dazzlingDylan can be a good influencer for the Commonwealth bank campaign?

 ### Screenshot
 ![Testing screenshot](/docs/images/screenshot1.png)